6 Gold Buying Mistakes to Avoid

 Example of a coin in the "right" holder!
 Double Eagle gold coin graded AU58 by NGC.

 Since the mid-1980s, the coin market has seen the advent of third-party coin grading and authentication services.
 These companies will independently evaluate coins, ensure their authenticity, assign them a numismatic grade on a scale from 1 to 70, and then encapsulate them in tamper-evident holders.
+These better protect your coins from environmental damage.

 These services are popular for authenticating and grading rare coins, including vintage and modern gold pieces.
 Third-party certification has become a preferred method for gold investors who want to buy premium-quality bullion coins and rare gold coins.
+This even includes modern Canadian Maple Leaf and American Eagle coins.

 And, as in any industry, you’ve got not-so-hot brands, good brands, and great brands.
 Among third-party coin graders, Professional Coin Grading Service (PCGS) came along in 1986.
 It was the first company of its kind to offer coin grading and encapsulation at scale.
 In 1987, Numismatic Guaranty Corporation (NGC) was established.

-6. Avoid Coins From Obscure Grading Services
+6. Buying Coins From Obscure Grading Services

 There are a handful of other third-party coin graders that are also trusted, such as ANACS.
 And then there are dozens of knock-off companies with official-sounding names and acronyms but whose grading and authenticating abilities are far less vetted.